MICROECONOMICS - 2021/2

 Students will receive verbal feedback during the lectures through direct interaction.

-Before each coursework test, students will be given a list of sample questions, similar, in their complexity, to the questions at the test itself, and will be encouraged to ask questions.
-After the class test, each student will receive their own script back with comments and a written indicative marking scheme so that they can judge their own performance and prepare for the final exam.
+Before each assessment, students will be given a list of sample questions, similar in their complexity, to the questions of the assessment itself, and will be encouraged to ask questions.

 - To provide students with a comprehensive understanding of advanced conceptual and mathematical tools in microeconomic theory